A Foodie’s St. Patrick’s Day

-Flavorful updates to the holiday's favorite dishes, from Sausage and Cabbage Soup to tender corned beef made the easy way
+Flavorful updates to the holiday's favorite dishes, from Sausage and Cabbage Soup to tender corned beef made the easy way.

 Tender Corned Beef the Smart, Easy Way

-This untended corned beef baked discreetly, with exceptionally tender results.
+This untended corned beef is baked discreetly, with exceptionally tender results.
 Bake potatoes with the beef and make a handsome red cabbage salad for a celebration fit for the classiest guest.

 Corned Beef Horseradish Terrine